-Players who miss a season and then rejoin will re-enter the League one division lower for each season missed, starting from the season that would have been assigned to at the start of the season the player missed.
+Players who miss a season and then rejoin will re-enter the League up to one division lower for each season missed, starting from the season that would have been assigned to at the start of the season the player missed.
 For example, if Yuffie finishes in the middle of Megalixir for season 1, then doesn’t play in season 2 but rejoins the league at the start of Season 3, she would be placed into Elixir division.
 If Balthier finished Megalixir at the end of season 1 at the bottom and was going to be demoted, then doesn’t play season 2, he’d rejoin the league in season 3 in Potion division (since in season 2 he was going to be assigned to Elixir).
 And finally, if Vanille wins Elixir division in season 1 and earns a promotion, but then no-shows season 2 before coming back in season 3, she’d be right back in Elixir since her missed season would have technically been a Megalixir season.

 Are different divisions in the same tier better or worse than others?
 Is Tonic A higher than Tonic B?

 No!
 All divisions within the same tier are equivalent.
 At the beginning of each season, all players who would be assigned to a given tier are placed into a random division within that tier.
 This allows for players who remain in the same tier for multiple seasons to continue to enjoy racing against a wider variety of opponents.

 Dried Meat tier was a proposed fifth tier during the preseason that was ultimately removed in favour of expanding the tiers to include multiple divisions, resulting in smaller divisions for more exciting races and more variety in division-mates between seasons.

 Dried Meat tier may return in the future if the league expands significantly.

 What happens if the league grows/shrinks?

 League growth is planned and charted out to account for significant increases to the total player count.
 As the league grows, potential changes could include: